General Info

 Co-tenants

-Rent a house together
+Renting a home together

 A co-tenant is someone who:

-• Lives with the main tenant and;
+- Lives together with the main tenant and;

-Death of the (co-)tenant
+Death of the (co)tenant

 Has your partner or family member passed away and did he or she live in one of our homes?

-• you must be able to pay the rent independently;
+- you must be able to pay the rent independently;

 Source: www.wetlandwonen.nl

-Rechtswinkel Steenwijk also provides advice in Vollenhove
+Legal Advice Steenwijk also provides advice in Vollenhove.

-Rechtswinkel Steenwijk provides free legal advice to residents, associations, foundations and volunteer organizations in Steenwijkerland and surrounding municipalities.
+Legal Advice Steenwijk provides free legal advice to residents, associations, foundations and volunteer organizations in Steenwijkerland and surrounding municipalities.

 All information can also be found on the website: www.rechtswinkelsteenwijk.nl and on Facebook: Rechtswinkel Steenwijk.